lucasnell/mol_ecol/dv_files/digest.md

 -   [Choosing enzymes and visualizing fragment sizes](#choosing-enzymes-and-visualizing-fragment-sizes)
 -   [Session info and package versions](#session-info-and-package-versions)

-*Updated 28 March 2017*
+*Updated 06 April 2017*

 In this script I perform in silico digestions of the aphid genome using multiple restriction enzymes.
 The goal here is to figure out which enzymes to use for simulations.
-See [`wr_digest.R`](./wr_digest.R) for working R objects created from this script that are used for downstream processes.
+See [`../wr_files/digest.R`](../wr_files/digest.R) for working R objects created from this script that are used for downstream processes.

 **Loading packages:**